titonbarua/python_ili9341/README.md

 ## Advantages

 - Supports a variety of hardware and software interfaces:
-  - spidev + gpiod
+  - Spidev + Gpiod
-  - mraa
+  - Mraa
-  - pyftdi
+  - Pyftdi
 - Fast and efficient buffer update, taking advantage of the partial update commands of the ILI9341 chip.